skidlamer/Custom-Krunker-Client/README.md

 ## Current Features
 - Ad Hider ( not actually blocking ads for Free KR compatibility )
 - Add compatibility with custom fonts for few social and market pages
+- An option for skip updates
-- Customizable splash screen background
+- Customizable splash screen background and font
 - Splash screen font size fix
 - Few minor tweaks for debugging